Computability Theory, Nonstandard Analysis, and their connections: Background: internal set theory and Reverse Mathematics

 \subsection{Introducing Reverse Mathematics}

 Reverse Mathematics (RM) is a program in the foundations of mathematics initiated around 1975 by Friedman (\cites{fried,fried2}) and developed extensively by Simpson (\cite{simpson2}) and others.
-We refer to \cite{simpson2} for an overview of RM; we do sketch some of its aspects essential to this paper.
+We refer to \cite{simpson2, simpson1} for an overview of RM, and to \cite{stillebron} for a layman introduction; we do sketch some aspects of RM essential to this paper.

 The aim of RM is to find the axioms necessary to prove a statement of \emph{ordinary} mathematics, i.e.\ dealing with countable or separable objects.
 The classical\footnote{In \emph{Constructive Reverse Mathematics} (\cite{ishi1}), the base theory is based on intuitionistic logic.} base theory $\RCA_{0}$ of `computable\footnote{The system $\RCA_{0}$ consists of induction $I\Sigma_{1}$, and the {\bf r}ecursive {\bf c}omprehension {\bf a}xiom $\Delta_{1}^{0}$-CA.} mathematics' is always assumed.
-Thus, the aim is: \begin{quote} \emph{The aim of \emph{RM} is to find the minimal axioms $A$ such that $\RCA_{0}$ proves $ [A\di T]$ for statements $T$ of ordinary mathematics.} \end{quote} Surprisingly, once the minimal axioms $A$ have been found, we almost always also have $\RCA_{0}\vdash [A\asa T]$, i.e.\ not only can we derive the theorem $T$ from the axioms $A$ (the `usual' way of doing mathematics), we can also derive the axiom $A$ from the theorem $T$ (the `reverse' way of doing mathematics).
+Thus: \begin{quote} \emph{The aim of \emph{RM} is to find the minimal axioms $A$ such that $\RCA_{0}$ proves $ [A\di T]$ for statements $T$ of ordinary mathematics.} \end{quote} Surprisingly, once the minimal axioms $A$ have been found, we almost always also have $\RCA_{0}\vdash [A\asa T]$, i.e.\ not only can we derive the theorem $T$ from the axioms $A$ (the `usual' way of doing mathematics), we can also derive the axiom $A$ from the theorem $T$ (the `reverse' way of doing mathematics).
 In light of these `reversals', the field was baptised `Reverse Mathematics'.
 Perhaps even more surprisingly, in the majority\footnote{Exceptions are classified in the so-called Reverse Mathematics zoo (\cite{damirzoo}). } of cases, for a statement $T$ of ordinary mathematics, either $T$ is provable in $\RCA_{0}$, or the latter proves $T\asa A_{i}$, where $A_{i}$ is one of the logical systems $\WKL_{0}, \ACA_{0},$ $ \ATR_{0}$ or $\FIVE$.
 The latter together with $\RCA_{0}$ form the `Big Five' and the aforementioned observation that most mathematical theorems fall into one of the Big Five categories, is called the \emph{Big Five phenomenon} (\cite{montahue}*{p.\ 432}).
-Furthermore, each of the Big Five has a natural formulation in terms of (Turing) computability (See e.g.\ \cite{simpson2}*{I.3.4, I.5.4, I.7.5}).
+Furthermore, each of the Big Five has a natural formulation in terms of (Turing) computability (see e.g.\ \cite{simpson2}*{I.3.4, I.5.4, I.7.5}).
 As noted by Simpson in \cite{simpson2}*{I.12}, each of the Big Five also corresponds (sometimes loosely) to a foundational program in mathematics.